Arab al-Aramshe

-History overview
+History

-Pre-state establishment and early years
+British Mandate

 Jordiyyah hill in Arab al Aramsha village.

 In its early years prior to the War of Independence, the village was called "Mazra'a" (مزرعة), meaning "Farm".
 According to Israeli-historians and journalists, members of the Bedouin al-Aramshe tribe originally inhabited what is now the Israel–Lebanon border region, where they roamed freely with their flocks over the hills during the Ottoman Empire.
 According to MTV Lebanon, the tribe’s members lived in places called Jordiyyah, Nuwakir, and the area called Khirbet Adamit, now known as Adamit, which was established in August 1958 by Jewish settlers.
 The tribe members were expelled in the late 1970s and early 1980s.
 Although old houses still stand near the site of Adamit, those in Jordiyyah and Nuwakir were destroyed.
 Eventually, the tribe settled in Jordiyyah, a land across the northern border of Palestine, and in Dhahira, in southernmost Lebanon.
 These two areas were originally one contiguous region, but were divided by the 1916 Sykes-Picot Agreement.
 Later, the armistice line and the Blue Line further split the area: one part came under Israeli control after 1948, while Dhahira remained in Lebanese territory, though both sides are inhabited by members of the tribe.

 In June 1938, Orde Wingate's Special Night Squads raided part of the village, named Jordiyyah, where an armed group was stationed, killing two of its members.
 Following this incident, tribe members made a peace agreement with the neighbors in Hanita.
 Jewish settlers including Dov Yermiya who served as mukhtar of Hanita and the surrounding area, developed relations with tribe members, which led them to refrain from participating in battles against Jews.